 As Shield is an English company, purchases direct from the company require a currency conversion from US dollars to British pounds.
 Further, purchases will incur a VAT or value-added tax.
 At the time of this writing, the suggested retail price of the sight is £300 before the VAT.
 Once the currency conversion and VAT are added, the price is about $472.98 plus overseas shipping.

-If you prefer, you can order the sight here for only $430 with free shipping and returns.
+If you prefer, you can order the Shield from Amazon for a lot less.

 SMSc